Point Grey, Vancouver

 1923 Bowerman is station manager.
 Operator Syd Jones arrives for a few days and then is off to Alert Bay Wireless.
 Bowerman departs for Estevan Pt.
 Corriveau off to Estevan.
 On November 29th the station was knocked off the air by a direct lightening strike to the aerials.
 It took a day to restore operation.

-The station was installed to provide more convenient message handling to the shipping agencies in downtown Vancouver.
-The Point Grey station's call sign (VAB) is given to this new station and Point Grey is re-issued Ikeda's old VAI call sign.
-It is suspected a lot of the message traffic coming into Point Grey consisted of vessel cargos and arrival times.
-This received traffic would have to go onto the landline telegraph into Vancouver.
-Having a station at the Exchange increased message handling efficiency.
+The Exchange station was commissioned to provide convenient message handling to the shipping agencies in downtown Vancouver.
+The Point Grey station's call sign (VAB) is assigned to this new station and Point Grey is re-issued Ikeda's old VAI call sign.
+See the reasoning for this on the Merchant's Exchange page.

 1928 A letter to the editor of the Vancouver Sun complaining of the station's dot and dash racket.
 Writer went so far as to suggest the station be shut down during prime listening hours.